Jordanian soldier charged with killing 3 US soldiers

 - Three US Army Special Forces soldiers were shot during the November 4 incident

-Atlanta (CNN)The government of Jordan has formally charged one of its soldiers with murder over his alleged involvement in an attack last year on a military convoy that killed three US service members, a Jordanian government official told CNN.
+(CNN)The government of Jordan has formally charged one of its soldiers with murder over his alleged involvement in an attack last year on a military convoy that killed three US service members, a Jordanian government official told CNN.

 "He is being officially charged with murder with intent to kill," the official said.